 Frequently Asked Questions

-Can I use all ground beef instead of a pork and beef mix?
+Can I use all beef instead of the pork and beef mix?

 Air Fryer Sweet Chili Glazed Meatballs